 2. Limitations on contact with District staff.

 (a) Questions of District staff and requests for information shall be directed to the administrator.
-Materials supplied to a Board of Managers member in response to a request will be made available to all members of the Board of Managers.
+Materials supplied to a Board member in response to a request will be made available to all members of the Board.

-(b) Board of Managers members shall not express concerns about the performance of a District employee in public, to the employee directly, or to the employee's supervisor.
-Comments about staff performance shall be made solely to the administrator through private correspondence or conversation.
+(b) Board members are encouraged not express concerns about the performance of a District employee in public, to the employee directly, or to the employee's supervisor.
+Comments about staff performance should be made solely to the Board and the administrator through private correspondence or conversation.

-(c) Individual Board of Managers members must not attempt to influence staff on the making of appointments, awarding of contracts, selecting of consultants, processing of development applications, or granting District permits outside of Board action at a Board meeting.
+(c) Individual Board members must not attempt to influence staff on the making of appointments, awarding of contracts, selecting of consultants, processing of development applications, or granting District permits outside of Board action at a Board meeting.

 (d) Request by a manager for staff support, even in high priority or emergency situations, shall be made to the administrator who is responsible for allocating District staff resources in order to maintain a professional, well-run organization.